lnwor/WifiCity_captiveportal/README.md

 connect to the captive portal without inserting or opening anything.
 You may put it in the desktop to open it quickly or create some kind of shortcut.

+**Note that Windows may warn you that this script could be dangerous.**\
+Of course it's not, you can read the code, there's nothing malicious.

 ### Mac

 * Open the Mac folder and download `login_wifi.sh` and `me.wificity.login.plist`